21 May 2018 – Sydney launch of the awards and applications open - Register here

 Clearly outline what were your most outstanding international business achievements (e.g. "Last year we signed a distribution deal with the largest supermarket chain in the US".).

-The financials, including the foreign revenue earned are important but are not the only criteria.
-Tell your company's export story: how your organisation has broken into, and built up, sustainable overseas markets.
+Tell your company's export story: how your organisation has broken into and built up sustainable overseas markets.

 Double check figures to ensure there are no transcript errors -make sure that all ‘000 are entered.